-General Tax Information
+Property Tax Information

 The Town of Niverville does not set education tax rates but is required under provincial legislation to raise and collect both provincial and local education taxes.
 The Hanover School Division is the local education authority for the Town of Niverville.
 For clarification on education taxes please contact either your school board trustee or the Hanover School Division at 204-326-6471.

-Education Property Tax Credit
+Education Property Tax Credit Advance:

 - be 65 years of age or older by the end of the year (December 31);